Fornication/Arkays-Commandment/README.md

 ### BethINI

 - Included as an installed program with this list is BethINI, which is a tool that can quickly change INI settings, which can have a drastic impact on your game performance.
 The default setting that I used is a somewhat modified 'low'.
-If you're looking to get slightly better performance, or better graphics, you may want to look here after tweaking the ENB.
+If you're looking to get slightly better performance, or better graphics, you may want to look here.
 1. Completely close out of Mod Organizer.
 2. Navigate to the folder where you installed this mod list.
 Open the "Tools" folder, open the "BethINI Standalone" folder, and then open the BethINI.exe file.
 3. Once opened, navigate to the 'Setup' tab on the top left.
 The first 4 lines should read as follows, and if not, change it: